MicrosoftDocs/cpp-docs/docs/ide/walkthrough-working-with-projects-and-solutions-cpp.md

       static int totalParticipants;
       ```

    - Modify the default constructor that Visual Studio generated.
-After the `public:` access specifier, find the line that looks like this:
+After the `public:` access specifier, find the line that looks like:

       `Cardgame();`

-      Modify this constructor to take one parameter of type `int`, named *players*.
+      Modify the constructor to take one parameter of type `int`, named *players*.

       <!--[!code-cpp[NVC_Walkthrough_Working_With_Projects#101](../ide/codesnippet/CPP/walkthrough-working-with-projects-and-solutions-cpp_2.h)]-->
       `Cardgame(int players);`